Avinash-Verma-26/Mausum/README.md

 This proposal aims to solve the omnipresent, yet rarely identified, problem of “boomer weather applications.”

 # What Mausum offers:
-Show weather data (duh) — but in a way that actually gives meaningful insights.
+☁️ Show weather data (duh) — but in a way that actually gives meaningful insights.

-Display forecast data (duh again) — but with suggestions for clothing, accessories, or activities based on your preferences and behavior learned over time.
+☁️ Display forecast data (duh again) — but with suggestions for clothing, accessories, or activities based on your preferences and behavior learned over time.

-Travel planner based on weather (the biggest duhhh):
+☁️ Travel planner based on weather (the biggest duhhh).
 How has this idea been “under the radar” (pun intended) for so long?
 I want a way to figure out travel plans based on my budget, available time, preferred travel distance, mode of transportation, and desired weather conditions.
 (Doesn’t that sound like a realistic and practical ask?)